SOHU-Co/kafka-node/README.md

 ## ConsumerGroup

 The new consumer group uses Kafka broker coordinators instead of Zookeeper to manage consumer groups.
-Supported in Kafka 0.9+ and up only.
+This is supported in Kafka version 0.9 and above only.

 ### ConsumerGroup(options, topics)